 - Use infographics.
 This must be for the short attention span individuals.

 - Write long articles.
-Above 1000 words is good and above 2000 words is perfect.
+Above 1000 words is good and above 2000 words are perfect.
+Interestingly, some search engines recommend using smaller articles, since the attention span of readers is small nowadays.

 - Use web-optimized images (more about it later)